 Here Be Dragons

-With St George’s Day falling on Friday 23 April, we’ve commissioned a brilliant new video tutorial from artist extraordinaire Keith Ashford.
+We’ve commissioned a brilliant new video tutorial from artist extraordinaire Keith Ashford for St George's Day.
 St George’s Day is celebrated in many countries besides England, with the depictions of the Saint often featuring his encounter with a fearsome dragon.
 Keith shows you how to make a friendlier dragon mobile in the video below.

 Keeping going with the literary theme, we’re delighted to be supporting a programme of free weekly online creative writing workshops delivered by the Word Association CIC.
 Starting the week beginning 12 April, here are two strands – Words to Live By and Shh-OUT!
 The former aims to support people anyone struggling with their mental health, while the latter is aimed at the LGBTQ+ community.
 For enquiries and to book your place email ‘email@example.com’